Detailed Explanation of Component Decorator Identifiers

-For the component scripts written by developers, the decorator identifier @regClass()
+Component scripts written by developers need to use the decorator identifier @regClass()

 const { regClass } = Laya;